Policy made with people,not flung at them.

 Integration Costs — Worker Visas

-For worker visas, the states are responsible for integration costs.
-Workers entering through federal visa programs bring economic benefit; the states that receive them bear responsibility for their integration into communities.
+For worker visas, the states should be responsible for integration costs.
+Workers entering through visa programs bring economic benefit; the states should throttle up and down the number of workers and families they accept by balancing economic gain with the costs of their integration into communities.

 Integration Costs — Refugees and TPS

-For refugees or others in Temporary Protected Status, the federal government is responsible for integration costs.
-These individuals arrive through federal humanitarian programs, and the federal government should bear the cost.
+Refugees or others in Temporary Protected Status arrive through federal humanitarian programs, and the federal government should bear the cost of their integration into the communities that receive them.

 Executive Flexibility, With Guardrails

 Every year in execution, the executive needs to be able to adjust to current realities — which might include opening the door to more refugees or restricting immigration from specific sources.
 But when the executive acts, it must do so within guardrails.
-If the executive brings in more immigrants, they cover integration costs without increasing borrowing.
+If the executive increases the number of immigrants, they cover integration costs without increasing borrowing.
 When the executive reduces immigration below expectation, they make up for lost tax revenue and Social Security contributions — again, without increasing borrowing.
-They respond as needed, responsibly.
+They respond as needed, with responsibility for the impacts to our communities and our future.

 Enforcement and the Courts

 The system only works if it is enforced consistently and adjudicated fairly.
 Border enforcement and immigration courts must both be fully resourced to need.
-Understaffed courts produce the multi-year backlogs that undermine confidence in the entire system — from the perspective of applicants, employers, and the public alike.
-Funding the rules is not optional.
+Understaffed courts produce the multi-year backlogs that undermine confidence in the entire system.

 Track Two: The Undocumented Already Here

 The undocumented immigrants already here need special handling.
-The fault lies on both sides.
-They should not be here without authorization — but we have traditionally run a sadly inefficient immigration system, with average wait times to see an immigration judge extending up to five years at times.
+They should not be here without authorization — but we have traditionally run a sadly inefficient immigration system, with average wait times to see an immigration judge that has extended up to five years.
+Once again, we are facing a complex problem that is best handled in manageable pieces.

 Serious Crimes

-People here illegally who have committed — convicted, not just accused — serious crimes should be summarily deported.
-Conviction matters.
-Due process is not optional.
+People here illegally who have committed serious crimes should be deported.

 The Dreamers

 Dreamers should immediately receive green cards — lawful permanent residency.
-They committed no crime in coming here.
-They grew up here.
-This is their country in every meaningful sense.
+They were brought here as children – they had no choice and committed no crime in coming here.

 Agricultural Workers

-I support the Farm Workforce Modernization Act as the right vehicle for legalizing our agricultural workers, and will continue to push for its passage or an equivalent solution that meets Idaho's needs.
+I support the Farm Workforce Modernization Act as the right vehicle for establishing a legal pathway for our agricultural workers, and will continue to push for its passage or an equivalent solution that meets Idaho's needs.
 These workers are essential to our economy.
 A path to legal status is both the right thing to do and the economically sensible one.

 Everyone Else

+Beyond agricultural workers, there will be identifiable groups and solutions crafted to address those needs.
 At some point, we may need to go case by case to determine an outcome.
-But we are talking about people — even if not citizens — and all persons deserve justice.
-We do not cut corners on that principle.
+But we are talking about people — even if not citizens — meeting proven economic needs, and shared responsibility for where we are today.
+No one word covers 14 million people — not amnesty, and not deport.